Resistance (Star Wars): Star Wars: The Rise of Skywalker (2019)

 The Resistance appears in The Rise of Skywalker, set a year after The Last Jedi.
 They are based on the jungle moon of Ajan Kloss.
-Finn, Poe, R2-D2, and Chewie were first seen to be collecting Intel about Palpatine's return from the First Order's spy and fled back to their base using the Falcon after wiping off the TIE fighters that chased them.
+Finn, Poe, R2-D2, and Chewie were first seen collecting Intel about Palpatine's return from the First Order's spy and fled back to their base using the Falcon after wiping off the TIE fighters that chased them.
 Later on, they and C-3PO accompanied Rey to search for clues to the Sith wayfinder artifact mentioned by Luke Skywalker.
 The Resistance under command by Poe Dameron and Finn, traveled to Exegol with their fleet to face the Sith Eternal forces, including the Final Order, and ultimately emerged victorious.
 After the death of Palpatine, the Resistance has won, as citizens of the galaxy rise up against the First Order, thus bringing the regime to its demise.
-The fate of the galaxy following the defeat of the Sith Eternal has never been revealed, but it's likely that thanks to the Resistance that it made a return to democracy.
+The fate of the galaxy following the defeat of the Sith Eternal has never been revealed, but it is likely that thanks to the Resistance that it made a return to democracy, potentially even a return of the New Republic.